Sri Prakash Shukla

-Shri Prakash Shukla (6 October, 1973-22 September, 1998) was an Indian gangster active during the 1990's mainly in the state of Uttar Pradesh.
-He used to be hired by primarily politicians to kill their opponents.
-He was killed on 22 September 1998, in an encounter with the UP police's Special Task Force.
-He was about 25 at the time of his death.
+Sri Prakash Shukla (6 October 1973 – 22 September 1998) was an notorious Indian gangster and criminal active during the 1990s mainly in the state of Uttar Pradesh.
+He used to be hired mainly by mobsters, politicians and strongmen, to kill their opponents.
+He was killed on 22 September 1998, in an encounter with the UP police's Special Task Force, which was formed primarily to eliminate him.
+He was just 24 at the time of his death.